 Astor car radios.

-Otherwise, they use the same components as the normal V5105 and V5123 series drive types, except that the drive coil takes its feed from one of the power contacts.
-The drive coil contact only serves as physical adjustment for the reed; it does not serve any electrical purpose.
+Otherwise, they use the same components as the normal series drive non-synchronous types, except that the drive coil takes its feed from one of the power contacts.
+Also, the drive coil is of higher resistance, since the applied voltage is twice the supply voltage, due to the transformer action.

-Despite being shunt driven, the other characteristics of the Oak design such as reed and contact design, mean that these are still far more reliable than the Ferrocart types.
-They are in fact, an example of good shunt drive vibrator design - where such must be used.
 Although I have not done tests, it would appear necessary to check the buffer capacitor value when using an MSP to replace a Ferrocart in view of the PM237 and PM238 operating at 150c/s.
-On the lower frequency of 100c/s produced by the MSP, the buffer capacitor would probably need to be increased.
+On the lower frequency of 100c/s produced by the MSP, the buffer capacitor may need to be increased.

 Prefixed by "A", these are painted black to enhance cool running.
 A typical type is AV5948.
 They are run for an ageing period prior to final adjustment.
 Mostly, they appear in mobile two way radio applications, such as the AWA Carphone.